earslants/Flutter-Barber-Reservation-App/README.md

 Barber Reservation App

 ### Create Reservation
-Users can create reservation at barber shop that they want.
-Than, can do cancel the reservation if they want.
+Users can create a reservation at the barber shop of their choice.
+They can also cancel the reservation if they wish.

 ### Features of this app

 - Filter page
-- Add favorite any barber shop
+- Add any barber shop to favorites
-- Favorite screen display your favorite barber shops
+- The favorite screen displays your favorite barber shops
-- Create reservation
+- Create a reservation

+### For Barbers
-- Barbers can add their barber shop to database.
+- Barbers can add their barber shop to the database.
-- Automatically creates sessions between opening and closing times.
+- The app automatically creates sessions between opening and closing times.
-- Barbers can display reservations on reservations screen.
-Than, can create a reservation for user that they want.
+- Barbers can view reservations on the reservations screen.
+Then, they can create a reservation for the user they choose.